wbchristerson/pixel-art/README.md

 </p>

 ### Running The Application
-The application can be run by clicking [here](https://wbchristerson.github.io/pixel-art/).
+The application can be run in your browser by clicking [here](https://wbchristerson.github.io/pixel-art/).
 To download, you can clone the repository using this terminal command:
 ```
 git clone https://github.com/wbchristerson/pixel-art.git
 ```